 From the following list of proactive analytical products, please indicate if you received each of the products?
 (Select all that apply.)

-Update of Currency Repatriation from Mexico and Issuance of New Mexican Regulations Imposing Restrictions on Mexican Banks for Cash Transactions in U.S. Dollars (Advisory- June 2010)
+Effects of Mexican Regulations on U.S. Dollar Cash (Advisory and/or Key Points Summary – March 2011)

+Update on Mexican Regulation of U.S. Dollar Cash and Related Trends (Advisory – October 2010)

+Recent Trends Associated with SAR-MSB Transactions Involving Mexico (Advisory – September 2010)

 The Physical Flow of Dollars in the Mexican Financial System (Joint Study FinCEN/Mexican FIU- June 2010)